wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to connect agents without Internet access.
-Wazuh provides different approaches to securely connect your private network to your environment.
+  :description: Wazuh provides different approaches to connecting your private network securely.
+Learn more about how to connect agents without Internet here.

 .. _cloud_your_environment_agents_without_internet: